nicolastoon/analyzing-recipe-tags/README.md

 ### <strong>Baseline Model</strong>
 The features the baseline model will use are the nutritional variables: <code>'calories (#)'</code>, <code>'total fat (PDV)'</code>, <code>'sugar (PDV)'</code>, <code>'sodium (PDV)'</code>, <code>'protein (PDV)'</code>, <code>'saturated fat (PDV)'</code>, and <code>'carbohydrates (PDV)'</code>.
 We previously found that the nutritional values were different for recipes with and without the <code>'dietary'</code> tag.

 All of these features are continuous quantitative variables.
 As a result, to preprocess them before inputting into the model, a robust scaler was used.
-A robust scaler was the better choice over a standard scaler because all of the features had very extreme outliers, which could have potentially decreased our model's performance.
+A robust scaler was the better choice over a standard scaler because all of the features had very extreme outliers, which could have potentially decreased the model's performance.

 The model used the default hyperparameters for a random forest classifier according to scikit-learn.
 After fitting the model to the training set, the model can be tested on the test set.
 The baseline model achieved an F1 score of 0.69 on the test set.
 The baseline score is pretty good for starting off, but it still shows room for improvement.